 As we noted earlier, rates on cash-back portals change all the time.
 But here’s a comparison of a few major retailers and their rates on some of the top sites at the time this article was written.

-We noted in our TopCashback review that the platform almost always offers the best cash-back rates available, and that’s true in the table above.
-So on one hand, it makes sense for frequent online shoppers to choose that site over MyPoints.
+We noted in our TopCashback review that the platform almost always offers an above-average cash back rate, and that’s true in the table above.
+So, it makes sense for frequent online shoppers to choose that site over MyPoints.

 However, the TopCashback only offers cash-back shopping.
 So if you’re looking for ways to earn points for an array of tasks — and don’t do a ton of online shopping — then it might make more sense to keep all your earning opportunities on a single platform, using the cash-back portal as a way to augment the points you earn through other activities.